23caterpie/Tract/README.md

 processes through its tract, and passed along to the fanout tract's output.

 TODO:
-* Add Open Census support.
-* Maybe add an interface for passing contexts that can be optionally implemented.
-Would allow for request lifetime metrics.
 * Focus on ease of use.
   - look into simplifying the external api.
 * assert package in tests?